elia-pia/Hackpad/README.md

 ![Assembly diagram](assets/assembly_diagram.svg)

-The PCB (switches + XIAO) drops into the case, with the three switches poking up through the matching cutouts in the lid.
+The PCB will fit into the case, with the three switches poking up through the matching cutouts in the lid.
 The lid then closes over the top with two screws.

 ## Bill of materials